tuanlda78202/tuanlda.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Tuan, a junior student at Department of Data Science and Artificial Intelligence, [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor <a href='https://users.soict.hust.edu.vn/linhnv/'>Linh Ngo</a>.
+I'm Tuan, a junior student at Department of Data Science and Artificial Intelligence, [Hanoi University of Science and Technology](https://hust.edu.vn)

+**Research:**
-**Work:** My current research is focused on Computer Vision algorithms at [Viettel High Tech](https://viettelhightech.vn), [Viettel Group](https://viettel.com.vn/en/).
+* My current research is focused on INRs for videos at [Viettel High Tech](https://viettelhightech.vn), specifically addressing video reconstruction, compression, and in-painting tasks.

-**Research:** At [DSLab](https://bkai.ai/research/machine-learning/), I am exploring new models and methods for Continual Learning, which enables machines to learn continuously from tasks to tasks, even when data is received sequentially and infinitely.
-My current work is focused on adaptive dropout neural networks within this architecture.
+* My work led to the development of NeRV3D, a state-of-the-art (SOTA) paper that outperformed all existing research in the field.

+**Community:**
+* Dual role as the Technical Team Lead at [GDG Hanoi](https://gdg.community.dev/gdg-ha-noi/) and the Head of Events & PR at [GDSC HUST](https://gdsc.community.dev/hanoi-university-of-science-technology-hust/).

-**Community:** I'm core-team member of two Google community organizations, including [Google Developer Groups Hanoi](https://gdg.community.dev/gdg-ha-noi/) and [Google Developer Students Club - Hanoi University of Science and Technology](https://gdsc.community.dev/hanoi-university-of-science-technology-hust/).
-A strong enthusiasm exists within me for disseminating knowledge and arranging events within the research and developer community.
-Through these organizations, I have successfully organized several events, such as Google I/O 2022, AI Day VinAI 2022, Google DevFest Hanoi 2022, and International Women's Day x Flutter Forward Extended Hanoi 2023.
-The opportunity to speak at Google DevFest22 was an honor for me, where the topic of my presentation was ["Detecting Cheating in Examinations".](https://www.facebook.com/GDGhanoi/photos/a.295913770557546/2473122272836674/)
+* A strong enthusiasm exists within me for disseminating knowledge and arranging events within the research and developer community.
+Thanks to these efforts, I have successfully coordinated several prominent events, including Google I/O 2022, AI Day 2022, DevFest Hanoi 2022, and IWD x Flutter Forward Extended Hanoi 2023.

+* The opportunity to speak at Google DevFest22 was an honor for me, where the topic of my presentation was ["Detecting Cheating in Examinations".](https://www.facebook.com/GDGhanoi/photos/a.295913770557546/2473122272836674/)

-**Blog:** In my personal time, I enjoy writing and maintain a blog called [Humans of HUST](https://www.facebook.com/pageofhumanshust).
-The blog primarily focuses on topics related to life, academics and love life.
+**Blog:** In my leisure time, I find pleasure in writing and curating content for my blog, "Humans of HUST."
+This blog is dedicated to exploring various aspects of life, academia, and love.
+You can find it at [Humans of HUST](https://www.facebook.com/pageofhumanshust).